ruineto/TableScore/README.md

 ```

 ### Run the application
-Open another terminal and still within the `customer-list-app-backend` project directory run the application with:
+Open another terminal and still within the `tabela-riscos-backend` project directory run the application with:

 ```bash
 npm run start